On-line guide to problems and routes

 In the summer of 2000, the TPWD modified the PURP, naming it the "Public Use-Restriction Plan 2000".
 You can download the full version (Adobe PDF format) if you would like to examine it.
 Here are some highlights of the new plan:

 * Overnight camping is allowed, limited to 3 nights-six bodies per campsite, camp host must be on-duty or no camping occurs.
 The park will not accept reservations if a camp host is unavailable.
 Lack of campground hosts has been an occasional problem since the PURP went into effect, so call the Park to confirm the campground is open if you are planning to camp at Hueco.
-Campground reservations DO NOT include North Mountain reservations.
-Fees are $12.00/night/site or $14.00 ($16.00 for RV spots)/night for a site with electricity.
-Each camper must also pay the $4:00/day fee.
-You can no longer walk from your campsite to the rocks and climb, with the exception of one or two boulders that are within a few meters of the campsites.
-Although this makes it way less attractive than before the PURP, camping at Hueco is still ok - it is dark and quiet, equipped with showers, and the locked gate cuts down on after-hours headlights disturbing your slumbers.
+Campground reservations DO NOT include North Mountain reservations; just because you are camping does NOT mean you can climb.

-* Pets are once again allowed in the park.
-However, a number of complex rules apply.
-Pets may be left unattended in a DOT approved carrying "crate" in the back of a truck, but may not be exposed to excessive heat or cold (the rangers will make a subjective judgment regarding this).
+* Pets are allowed in the park.
+However, a number of complex, silly and arbitrary rules apply.
+Pets may be left unattended in a Department of Transportation (DOt) approved carrying "crate" in the back of a truck, but may not be exposed to excessive heat or cold (the rangers will make a subjective judgment regarding this).
 Pets may be left unattended in a motor-home or trailer at a campsite, but cannot be left in a tent.
 Pets cannot be left in the passenger compartment of a vehicle, even if the window is rolled down - this includes the camping area.
 Pets may be taken on walks in the camping and picnic zones marked in gray on the Hueco map, but must be on a leash that is held by a human - you cannot tie or fasten the leash to any object, and one dog cannot hold the leash for another dog.
 There are a few "gray areas" that include bouldering problems, most notably the Warm-up boulder area, but you will not be able to boulder unless someone else is with you to hold the leash.
 Pets are not allowed on guarded or commercial tours anywhere in the "backcountry".
 The picnic zone does NOT include Mushroom boulder.
 You cannot take your monkey or parrot with you on a roped climb.
 You must clean up all waste; the Park prefers that you have the pet go on the paved surfaces.
 If you leave the pet in the car you risk being ticketed for animal endangerment - although it has never happened, a Peace Officer or Game Warden has the right to break the window on your vehicle to "save" your pet.
 The Park rangers have issued numerous warnings, for example to the lady who carried her Chihuahua in her purse to the top of the chain trail, but as of 3.13.05, no tickets have been given.
 Don't be first.
 The Hueco Rock Ranch has a fenced-in area where you can leave your dog with other dogs - this may be a viable option for some of you - but we recommend leaving Fido at home.

 * Bikes OK on paved surfaces only